 Bone and soft tissue tumors constitute a heterogeneous group of neoplasms.
 Rendering a definitive diagnosis is complicated not only by the large volume of existing histologic subtypes, but also frequently by the presence of overlapping clinical, histologic, immunohistochemical, and/or radiographic features.
 Mesenchymal tumor-specific cytogenetic and molecular genetic abnormalities have demonstrated an increasingly important ancillary role in mesenchymal tumor diagnostics.

-Drs.
-Julia A. Bridge and Scott R. Lauer provide consultative expertise in the diagnosis of soft tissue and bone lesions at Nebraska Medicine, regionally, and nationally.
+Dr. Scott R. Lauer provides consultative expertise in the diagnosis of soft tissue and bone lesions at Nebraska Medicine, regionally, and nationally.
 His training also inludes a fellowship in bone and soft tissue pathology under the mentorship of Dr. Sharon Weiss, M.D.
 In addition to the cytopathologic and/or histopathologic evaluation of individual lesions, imaging studies are routinely reviewed with our bone and soft tissue radiology experts.